s6o/elm-drec/README.md

 * ADT based fields / schema
 * schema and type validation
 * automatic schema based decoding and encoding from and to JSON
-* user input buffering (partial input validation and failure handling)
+* user input buffering, input validation and customizable failure message
 * `Dict comparable v`, `Set comparable` and tuple member support excluded, due to issues with `comparable` and trying to keep the base type `DRec a` to a single parameterization